MatthiasKroiss/DatabaseJavafx/README.md

 # DatabaseJavafx
 Databaseapplication with JavaFX without ORM

->Copyright (c) 2023 Matthias Kroiss, Christian Thrinh All rights reserved.
+>Copyright (c) 2023 Matthias Kroiss, Christian Trinh All rights reserved.
 This software is proprietary and confidential.
 No part of this software may be used, reproduced,